 If you are considering filing for bankruptcy in Oklahoma and want to know how this injunction will help with your situation, Alexander Hilton & Associates is here to answer your questions.
 Our founding attorney has been serving consumers for numerous decades, garnering some of the highest client satisfaction rates across the entire state.
 He is well-versed in bankruptcy laws and can provide the insightful counsel you need during this overwhelming time.

-Get a bankruptcy lawyer on your case today!
+Get a bankruptcy lawyer near you on your case today!
 Start by filling out a free case evaluation.

 How an Automatic Stay Benefits You

 An automatic stay is designed to provide debtors relief when they are working towards filing for bankruptcy.
 As soon as a debtor files their petition, the automatic stay will immediately go into place, alerting creditors and collectors that a majority of action against you must stop.
 Essentially, the stay is in place to prevent creditors from trying to collect any property that now belongs to the bankruptcy estate or could be exempted under the law.
 If creditors or collectors do not stop or continue to harass a debtor after a stay is in place, they may be in violation of the Fair Debt Collection Practices Act.

 The automatic stay can halt the following types of actions: